The Amazing Race: China Rush 1

 The Amazing Race: China Rush 1 (极速前进：冲刺！中国 (Jísù Qiánjìn: Chōngcì!
-Zhōngguó)) is the first season of The Amazing Race: China Rush, a Chinese reality television game show based on the American series, The Amazing Race.
-The first season of the show features 10 teams of two, each with a pre-existing relationship, in a race across 11 cities in China to win a world tour provided by Travelzen.
+Zhōngguó)) is the first season of The Amazing Race: China Rush, a Chinese reality competition show based on the American series The Amazing Race.
+It featured 10 teams of two, each with a pre-existing relationship, in a race across 11 cities in China to win a world tour provided by Travelzen.
 It is the third Asian version of the franchise, after The Amazing Race Asia and HaMerotz LaMillion.
-The host of the show is Allan Wu, who also hosted the Asian version as well.
+The host of the show was Allan Wu, who also hosted the Asian version as well.

-The Amazing Race: China Rush premiered on Sunday, August 8, 2010 at 8:00 p.m.
+The Amazing Race: China Rush premiered on ICS on Sunday, August 8, 2010 at 8:00 p.m.
 (UTC+8).

 Australian and American "flirtatious friends" Charlie Gale and Rachel Chen were the winners of this season.

 Production

 Development and filming

 In 2010, the Chinese TV network International Channel Shanghai acquired the rights to produce a version for its territories.
 The show was produced by Shanghai-based production company Fly Films.
 International Channel Shanghai had previously attempted to make their own version of the show entitled Shanghai Rush.

 Filming took place between April 28 and June 3, 2010.

 In this season, instead of flipping an hourglass, teams that have been forced to Yield had to wait until a spiral of incense finished burning, which took 15 minutes.
 This season was the first time an Amazing Race franchise had three non-elimination legs in a row, as the American and Asian editions have never had more than two in a row.
 It was also the first one to not offer any Fast Forward clues (the 14th American edition had an unaired Fast Forward was the first season to do so, and 18th American edition was the first American season overall not to offer any Fast Forward clue).